Idaho Car Insurance Requirements and Laws

 Understanding Types of Insurance and Idaho Laws

 The types of insurance that a party has are extremely important when an accident occurs.
 You may seek compensation from another party’s insurance if they are at fault.
 You may seek compensation from your own insurance regardless of who is at fault if you have the right insurance coverage.

-Understanding what types of insurance exist and how to pursue compensation is critical to getting the relief that you deserve.
+Understanding what types of insurance exist and how to pursue compensation is critical to getting the relief you deserve.
 At Sargent Law Firm Injury Lawyers, we’re dedicated to helping car accident victims.
 If you or a loved one have been hurt in a car accident, we want you to receive the compensation you deserve.
-Contact us today for a free consultation about your case.

 Our Locations